 But there is another type: Low-density lipoprotein (LDL), known as “bad cholesterol.”
 Most of the body’s cholesterol falls into this category, and high levels of it raise the risk of heart disease and stroke.

 So, we need to avoid meat, dairy, cheese, and those other saturated fats and instead load up on the foods that support good cholesterol.
-These include nuts, seeds, beans and legumes, whole grains, apples, pears, prunes, avocado, and soy products.
+These include nuts, seeds, beans and legumes, whole grains, apples, pears, prunes, avocados, and soy products.

 WHAT DOES THE RESEARCH SAY?

 In October 2015, the Journal of the American Heart Association published a systematic review and meta-analysis of randomized controlled trials on the effects of vegetarian diets on cholesterol levels.
-In the study the most common diet was vegan.
+In the study, the most common diet was vegan.
 The study concluded that:

 “This systematic review and meta‐analysis provides evidence that vegetarian diets effectively lower blood concentrations of total cholesterol, low‐density lipoprotein cholesterol, high‐density lipoprotein cholesterol, and non–high‐density lipoprotein cholesterol.
 Such diets could be a useful nonpharmaceutical means of managing dyslipidemia, especially hypercholesterolemia.”

 Hypercholesterolemia is another word for high cholesterol.
 So, in other words, vegetarian and vegan diets are an effective way to manage high cholesterol without medication.